To master forex trading, you’ve got to learn how smart money operate. These guys are the big players who move the market and set the trends.

 Sell back what you bought, which requires masses of buyers.

-Bottom line: Most swing lows and highs are created by the smart money closing large open trades.
-Closing requires thousands of opposing traders, which only happens when price has been trending for a long time.
+Bottom line: Most swing lows and highs are not created by the smart money closing large open trades.
+Closing requires thousands of opposing traders, which only happens when price has been trending or moving in the same direction for a long time.

 Important Note: Many swing lows and highs form via the smart money entering smaller trades, but not massive positions that initiate market changing reversals.